Y-F-Acoustics/SoundProgramming_Open/README.md

 # SoundProgramming_Open
-The libraries for sound programming written in some languages.
+The libraries for sound programming written in C.

 ## wavio ver.
 1 uploaded on June 20th.
 ## wavio ver.
 2 uploaded on July 29th.